 Key use cases for Port

-Port positions itself around several core use cases that align with platform engineering priorities.
-Understanding these use cases, and their limitations, helps clarify where Port excels and where teams might need to supplement with other tools.
+Port positions itself around several core platform engineering use cases.
+Understanding these use cases and their limitations helps clarify where Port excels and where teams might need to supplement with other tools.

 Service ownership and cataloging